 - Has not been proven to be effective in achieving long-term results

-The Diode Laser
+Diode Laser Hair Removal

 Last but not least, the Diode laser offers a gentler touch, removing hair while protecting the skin.
 This ensures you experience minimal damage to the surrounding tissue.
-The Diode is typically most effective on light-to-medium skin tones, but also works on nearly every skin tone.
+The Diode is typically most effective on light-to-medium skin tones but also works on nearly every skin tone.